varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	If an ``-i`` parameter is not passed to varnishd, the return value from `gethostname(3)` system function will be used.

+server.ip

+	Type: IP

+	Readable from: client, backend

+	The IP address of the socket on which the client connection was received, either the same as ``server.ip`` or what the PROXY protocol told us.

+remote.ip

+	Type: IP

+	Readable from: client, backend

+	The IP address of the other end of the TCP connection.
+	This can either be the clients IP, or the outgoing IP of a proxy server.

+	If the connection is a UNIX domain socket, the value will be ``0.0.0.0:0``

+local.endpoint	``VCL >= 4.1``

+	Type: STRING

+	Readable from: client, backend

+	The address of the '-a' socket the session was accepted on.

+	If the argument was ``-a foo=:81`` this would be ":81"

+local.ip

+	Type: IP

+	Readable from: client, backend

+	The IP address (and port number) of the local end of the TCP connection, for instance ``192.168.1.1:81``

+	If the connection is a UNIX domain socket, the value will be ``0.0.0.0:0``

+local.socket	``VCL >= 4.1``

+	Type: STRING

+	Readable from: client, backend

+	The name of the '-a' socket the session was accepted on.

+	If the argument was ``-a foo=:81`` this would be "foo".

+	Note that all '-a' gets a default name on the form ``a%d`` if no name is provided.

 req and req_top
 ~~~~~~~~~~~~~~~